 Loppet Nordic Racing for adults is designed for anyone 20 and over who is interested in RACING.
 Programs range from beginner level through masters skiing to high level training with video analysis and lactate testing.
 LNR Adult training groups are designed to prepare adult athletes for winter race events.

-If you are not interested in racing but are looking for instruction and more of a recreational ski group experience, we recommend you look into joining the Loppet Ski Club.
+If you are not interested in racing but are looking for more of a recreational ski group experience, we recommend you look into joining the Loppet Ski Club.
+If you are a beginner skier or are looking for more instruction, we recommend taking Group or Private ski lessons through Loppet Adventures Wirth Ski Lessons.

 Join our Facebook group for updates, social activities, and other opportunities!